jonathanhecl/anki-ollama-translate/README.md

   - Enable verbose mode.
 This can make the process slower.
 - `-h, --help`
   - Show this help message.

+## Understanding the check results

+When you use the `-check` option, the tool will show you the type and fields names and their content.
+This is useful to see the fields names.
+Ej. `Type / Field [ Order ] Content`

 ## Requirements